crispinamuriel/britannica-home-assessment/README.md

-# Britannica Home Fashions Assessment
+# Next.js mock profiles app

 **Objective:** To create a simplified web application using Next.js that demonstrates fundamental capabilities with server-side features and client-side interactivity.